- myWSU registration

 Drops: Classes may be dropped using myWSU through the 30th day of the fall or spring semester.

-Withdrawals: After the drop deadline, a student can still withdraw from a course with a grade of "W" through the fifth week of the fall or spring semester using myWSU.
-A $5.00 service fee will be charged to the student's account for each course withdrawal (see Rule 68).
+Withdrawals: After the drop deadline (30th day) and through the 13th week of the fall or spring term, an undergraduate or professional student may withdraw from a course with a grade of "W" using myWSU (see Academic Rule 68).
+A $5.00 service fee will be charged to the student's account for each course withdrawal.

-A student may, in exceptional circumstances, submit a petition through the Registrar's Office for an exception to the withdrawal limit (see Rule 57).
-The petition must be filed by the end of the semester in which the course was taken.
+You may, in exceptional circumstances, submit a petition through the Registrar's Office for an exception to the withdrawal limit (see Academic Rule 57).
+The petition for withdraw limit exception must be filed by the end of the semester in which the course was taken.

 Cancellation of enrollment